Harald-U/istio101/workshop/exercise-5/README.md

 3. Obtain the guestbook endpoint to access the guestbook.

     The endpoint is the NLB host name ($NLB_HOSTNAME) from the previous lab.
-This is the command to list the address, watch out for the correct one, there should be two addresses:
+This is the command to list the address, watch out for the correct one, there should be two addresses, it is most likely the second with the Health Monitor enabled:

     ```shell
     ibmcloud ks nlb-dnss --cluster $MYCLUSTER
     ```

     Go to this URL in the browser to try out your guestbook.
 This service will route you to either v1 or v2, at random.
 If you wish to see a different version, you'll need to do a hard refresh (`cmd + shift + r` on a mac, or `ctrl + f5` on a PC).

+    Enter some text in V1 (blue) and some more text in V2 (yellow).
+Notice that V2 adds tone information to your input.

     Alternatively, you can `curl` the address.

     ![](../README_images/guestbook1.png)